DeanLogan/advent-of-code/2024/day20/README.md

 # Part 1

 The Historians are quite pixelated again.
-This time, a massive, black building looms over you - you're right outside the CPU!
+This time, a massive, black building looms over you - you're [right outside](https://adventofcode.com/2017/day/24) the CPU!

 While The Historians get to work, a nearby program sees that you're idle and challenges you to a **race**.
 Apparently, you've arrived just in time for the frequently-held **race condition** festival!

 The race takes place on a particularly long and twisting code path; programs compete to see who can finish in the **fewest picoseconds**.
-The winner even gets their very own mutex!
+The winner even gets their very own [mutex](https://en.wikipedia.org/wiki/Lock_(computer_science))!

 They hand you a **map of the racetrack** (your puzzle input).
 For example: